nmn0gueira/phong-lighting-webgl/README.md

 - Change camera position and projection parameters.

 ## About
-This project was developed as part of the Computer Graphics and Interfaces (2022/2023) at FCT-UNL.
+This project was developed as part of the Computer Graphics and Interfaces (2022/2023) course at FCT-UNL.
 The Bunny model and other primitive objects were sourced from the provided library.